code08-ind/Inventory_Management_System/README.md

 Here In See The Project For A Inventory Management Project.

 ### Vision Of Project:
-The Vision Of Project Is To Make An Inventory Management Project.
+The Vision Of Project Is To Make An Inventory Management Project With Various Operations Applied Of SQL.

 ### At What Stage Is Project:
 The Project Has Been Finished And Had Ended.